WOLCOTT/WOOLCOTT/WALCOTT

 HOW TO PARTICIPATE IN THE PROJECT:

 DNA evidence is supported by available historical records.
 DNA can tell that two individuals are genetically related, but not specifically how they are related.
 Historical records can often show the exact relationship, supported by the DNA evidence.
-John B. Wolcott of Corvallis OR, supervises that aspect of the project.
+John B. Wolcott of Corvallis OR, currently supervises that aspect of the project.
 If you give him your Wolcott/Walcott/Wilcott line of descent as far back as you know it, he will be happy to assist you in connecting your genealogical line with known Wolcott/Walcott/etc. family data.
-For this assistance please contact him at johnwolcott@mail.com.
+For this assistance please contact him at johnwolcott@ mail.com.
 If you participate in the Wolcott project, Charlie and John will receive the results of your test to compare with other participants' results.
 Your information will be used only for that purpose.
 If you wish more anonymity, we suggest you sign up for the DNA test using your Wolcott grandfather's name.

 You can register yourself and order a DNA kit by going to www.familytreedna.com/, then clicking on "Surname Projects", then on "W", and then on "Wolcott".
 At the bottom of that page is an order form that will allow you to join the Wolcott Surname Project and order a test kit from FTDNA.
-The current cost of the basic Y-DNA37 test is $109, but if you order through our Wolcott group there may be a discount.
+The current cost of the basic Y-DNA37 test is $119, but if you order through our Wolcott group there may be a discount.
 Once your order is placed, it will take a week to ten days to receive your DNA test kit from FTDNA.
-The test itself is simple and painless, involving a swab of the inner cheek with a cotton swab.
+The test itself is simple, involving a swab of the inner cheek with a cotton swab.
 After your test kit is returned to the FTDNA laboratory, in a provided return envelope, it will take about six weeks to receive your results.
 We will be available to assist in the interpretation of those results.

 END OF FILE; return to Wolcott starting page.